d-mon-/typeof--/README.md

 //you might want to use instanceof here
 ```

-you might be interested in the [typeof-in library](https://www.npmjs.com/package/typeof-in)
+you might be interested with the [typeof-in library](https://www.npmjs.com/package/typeof-in)

 I'm open to any suggestions.